gilburns/Installomator-wiki/Tutorial-2-for-a-straight-forward-app-reciepe-(Airtame).md

 Put this file in folder “fragments/labels”.
 ```

 Notice how we also get a version number.
-BUT also notice how we did not get a pkg installer, even though the donwload link kind of hintet at that.
+BUT also notice how we did not get a pkg installer, even though the download link kind of hintet at that.
 We should probably just use the first URL instead, and locate the download link like this:
 ```
 % curl -fs https://airtame.com/download/ | grep -i platform=mac | head -1 | grep -o -i -E "https.*" | cut -d '"' -f1
 https://downloads-website.airtame.com/get.php?platform=mac&amp;_ga=2.103036160.1897251541.1572251943-2078298285.1570016830